 Aephanemer.
 A strange band name but one with true promise.
 And that becomes visible straight from the start of Memento Mori, their debut full-length record.
 The first thing striking you in this record is the ever-present, almost overwhelming lead guitar.
-It’s inescapable sound – close to Moonlight Prophecy – buzzes about your ears relentlessly and risks wearing itself out on ye.
-Memento Mori seems to be constructed around this specific main pillar.
+Its inescapable sound – close to Moonlight Prophecy – buzzes about your ears relentlessly and risks wearing itself out on ye.
+And the record seems to be constructed around this specific main pillar.
 Very similar to what Gone in April did with drums back in time.

 This leaves no doubt that Aephanemer is Martin Hamiche‘s brainchild and it shows at every turn of this windy road that is Memento Mori.
 So much so that the rhythm guitar and – indeed – the growls of Marion Bascoul almost get lost at sea.

 Having said that, the quality of delivery of the lead guitar by Hamiche is very good.
 Yet again, the riffs and solos always evoke that slight sense of déjà-vu, kind of visiting places where we just were moments ago.
 And – to add insult to injury – they are, whilst well executed, always of a simpler brand than what you would expect.
 In other words, all of this guitar goodness is thus not quite up there yet in shredding nirvana with the masters.
 With Anthony Delmas‘ bass totally locked into the lead to boot, which is a pity.
 Records are always that much better once the bass has a voice.